mtakahiro/gsf/docs/output.rst

 Output files
 ============

-gsf produces plots for the MCMC covariance matrices, star formation histories, and SED in default. gsf also produces the following files, so users can make their own plots for these quantities;
+Gsf generates plots of the MCMC covariance matrices, star formation histories, and SED in default.
+It also generates the following files, so you can make your own plots of these quantities;

 - summary_<ID>.fits
 - chain_<ID>_corner.cpkl